Troubleshooting

 Fix for Linux

-Linux users using nvm or fnm should provide the full path since GUI apps won't source your .bashrc:
+Linux users using nvm or fnm must provide the full path since GUI apps and systemd services do not source your .bashrc or .zshrc:

 which npx